-- 5.1 The key aims of the Service are to:

-- Enhance quality of life for people with health and wellbeing needs

-- Reduce or delay the need for formal care and support

-- Reduce unplanned use of emergency services

-- 5.2 The key objective of the Service is to improve the pathway of support for adults with physical health needs and/or disabilities in Cornwall.

-- 5.3 The key outcomes of the Service are:

-- Improved self-management of health and wellbeing

-- Increased social inclusion

-- Improved emotional wellbeing
+- 5.1 The key aims and strategic outcomes of the Service are to: - Enhance quality of life for people with health and wellbeing needs - Reduce or delay the need for formal care and support - Reduce unplanned use of emergency services - 5.2 The key objective of the Service is to help improve the links and the referral pathway between the health and social care sector and the VCSE sector in Cornwall. - 5.3 The key outcome of the Service for individuals is increased self-management of health and wellbeing, with a focus on social inclusion. - 5.4 Service components: This will be achieved through delivery of the following four Service components as described below.